spatialos/gdk-for-unity/docs/content/glossary.md

 Your project name is randomly generated when you sign up for SpatialOS.
 It’s usually something like `beta_someword_anotherword_000`.

-You must specify this name in the [spatialos.json (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/reference/file-formats/spatialos-json) file in the root of your [SpatialOS project](#spatialos-project) when you run a [cloud deployment (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#cloud-deployment).
+You must specify this name in the [spatialos.json](https://docs.improbable.io/reference/latest/shared/reference/file-formats/spatialos-json) file in the root of your [SpatialOS project](#spatialos-project) when you run a [cloud deployment](https://docs.improbable.io/reference/latest/shared/glossary#cloud-deployment).

 You can find your project name in the [Console](https://console.improbable.io/).